-- Understand the use of standards in measurement, limits, fits and tolerances.
-1) - Understand the principle/s, construction, working and use of comparators and angle 2) measuring instruments. - Study the measurement of geometrical forms and surface roughness 3) - 4) Study the methods used for the measurement of screw threads and gears - 5) Understand the concept of quality and various SOC techniques.
+- 1) To understand the use of standards in measurement, limits, fits and tolerances. - 2) To understand the principle/s, construction, working and use of comparators and angle measuring instruments. - 3) To study the measurement of geometrical forms and surface roughness - 4) To study the methods used for the measurement of screw threads and gears - 5) To understand the concept of quality and various SQC Techniques.